siscofalco/Spider-s-labrinth/README.md

 <ol>
 <li>Welcome screen</li>
 <li>Character selector: selection from at least two characters.</li>
-<li>Labrinth map: map where the game takes place, main character has to be controlled and moved by the user.</li>
+<li>Labyrinth map: map where the game takes place, main character has to be controlled and moved by the user.</li>
 <li>Success/failure screen: score indicator and the option to restart the game.</li>
 </ol>